Tortola British Virgin Islands Travel Guide

 Many iconic spots like Virgin Gorda, Jost Van Dyke, and Norman Island are within easy day-trip distance from Tortola.

-Explore places like Virgin Gorda island with its unique geological wonder "The Baths," Jost Van Dyke for its lively beach bars, or Norman Island, believed to be the inspiration for "Treasure Island."
+Explore places like Virgin Gorda island with its unique geological wonder "The Baths," Jost Van Dyke for its lively bars on the beach, or Norman Island, believed to be the inspiration for "Treasure Island."

 Consider whether an organized tour or independent travel suits your preferences for exploring the islands.

-Organized tours come with pre-arranged itineraries, transport, and often food or drinks, making them a very straightforward option.
+Organized tours come with pre-arranged itineraries, transport, and often meals or drinks, making them a very straightforward option.

 Traveling independently with ferries or rentals offers more freedom to influence your day, but needs more planning.